kieler/stpa/extension/README.md

 > This extension offers a DSL for System-Theoretic Process Analysis (STPA) including an automatic visualization and validity checks.

+## Features

+Several validity checks are provided such as
+* for each control action at least one Unsafe Control Action (UCA) must be defined
+* for each UCA a constraint must be defined

+These checks can be turned off in the context menu of the editor.

+A diagram can be opened for the analysis by clicking on the icon right above the editor or by selecting `Open in Diagram` in the editor context menu.
+In the diagram different color styles and filtering methods are provided.
+Clicking on a node fades out non-connected nodes and clicking on a node while pressing the `Ctrl` key fades out nodes that belong to another aspect.

+Instead of informal UCA definitions a context table may be used.
+This is done by using the section `Context-Table` instead of `UCAs`.
+A context table can then be generated automatically and shown alongside the diagram by selecting `Show Context Tables` in the editor context menu or the corresponding icon right above the editor.
+Clicking on a UCA in the context table highlights the corresponding node in the diagram and its definition in the editor.
+In the context table view a control action can be selected in order to inspect it.

 ## DSL

 To use the extension for an analysis, the file in which the analysis is done must have `.stpa` as its file ending.
 Each STPA aspect has its own section in the DSL.
 Components for each aspect are defined with an ID, a description, and a reference list.